 There will be an assessment in the first session!
 But don’t worry – nothing heavy, just part of a getting-to-know-each other activity.
 You will be asked to upload to the course forum a short piece of music or sound (strictly under 30 seconds) as mp3 or wav.
 Alternatively you may play or sing something!
 Your upload should include 1 or 2 sentences why you chose this sound with some reference to the syllabus.
 We will introduce ourselves with these clips and explanations as an ice-breaker.
 Assessment: simple mark out of 10 for providing piece and discussion, part of the ongoing assessment.

-For those on the 15 CAT option - you have to choose a project and be formally assigned to a project team and supervisor by the end of week 2, so you can start promptly.
+Students need to choose a project and be formally assigned to a project team and supervisor by the end of week 2, so you can start promptly.
 Multidisciplinary teams are strongly encouraged!
 We request that you have a separate meeting with your project supervisor before then.
 This meeting will be credited at 10 points and will be a part of your ongoing assessment.
 We can run about 4 projects this year, up to 5-6 people in each project group.

-Start thinking about what you want to do now - we encourage creativity and your own interests to be pursued in your projects!
-Here are some projects that were on offer previous years (and can be expanded and taken further this year).
-You can suggest your own topics):
+Start thinking about what you want to do now - we encourage creativity and your own interests to be pursued in your projects.
+You can suggest your own topics (we will need to be able to mentor any such project and you will need to convince a team to join you).